rigoudyg/climaf/doc/scripts/plot.rst

     "NH","SH60"...
   - ``focus`` : set it to 'land' (resp. 'ocean') if you want to plot only on land (resp. ocean)
+  - ``time``, ``level`` : for selecting time or level.
+This arguments apply on all fields which have time and/or level dimension.
+Set it
+    to:

+    - an integer if you want to select an index,
+    - or a float if you want to select closest coordinate value,
+    - default: select the first time step if we have dimensions (t,z,y,x) not degenerated; select first time or level step if field dimensions is 3.

 Main field: